Do I have to serve my husband or wife in my Chicago, Divorce?

 We’ve all seen the movies where a stranger nonchalantly hands a character some documents and quietly says, “You’ve been served.”
 The character then looks at the papers with surprise and is completely devastated.
-Because of scenes like this we dread the idea of serving someone or being served when all it is, is handing a paper over to someone and then filing an affidavit that you did so.
+Because of scenes like this we dread the idea of serving someone or being served.
+In reality, service is just handing a paper over to someone and then filing an affidavit with the court stating that you did so.

 I don’t want to serve anyone.
 I know my clients don’t want to serve anyone.
 I know the opposing parties don’t want to be served.
 All the opposing party needs to do is file their own appearance with the court and no service is necessary.